Home

 Throughout the year we participate in a variety of hemlock-related activities, such as awareness presentations, training, treatment and saplings projects projects, and festivals.
 The dates that are known so far for 2024 are shown below, and more dates and details will be added as they become available.

-Education: Throughout the year, we offer Hemlock Help Clinics for a wide variety of audiences, Facilitator training for volunteers, Hemlock Lessons for elementary through college classes, and special presentations for garden clubs, property owner associations, churches, civic organizations, and community groups.
+Education: Throughout the year, we offer Hemlock Help Clinics for a wide variety of audiences, Facilitator training for volunteers, Hemlock Lessons for elementary through high school classes, and special presentations for garden clubs, property owner associations, churches, civic organizations, and community groups.
 We also participate in quite a few fairs and festivals to raise awareness of the hemlock problem and share useful information with the community.

 Service: We continue our partnership with the U. S. Forest Service and the Georgia Department of Natural Resources to treat hemlocks on public lands, and we will undertake additional hemlock treatment projects for other nonprofits, public land managers, and private property owners as our time and resources permit.
 Other service initiatives include rescuing hemlock saplings and seedlings, restoring hemlocks along trout streams, and creating new hemlock field insectaries or augmenting existing ones.